 So how do the two parties that are in conflict go about resolving the conflict?

-Since the other party also wields nearly the same power, they can easily fight back to get their power back or become more powerful too.
-The result is a constant power struggle leading to never-ending conflicts.
+Since the other party also wields nearly the same power, they can easily fight back and become more powerful too.
+The result is often a constant power struggle leading to never-ending conflicts.

 Then there are conflicts that occur between parties where there exists a large power gap.
 Think employer and employee, parents and children.
 In these dominant/submissive conflicts, the dominant party is often easily able to impose their will on the submissive party.
-The submissive party, in order to win, will have to take drastic measures that significantly increase their power to reach the same level of power as the dominant party in order to be able to put up a fight.
+The submissive party, in order to win, will have to take drastic measures that significantly increase their power to reach the same level of power as the dominant party.

 Assertiveness is communicating your interests and needs to the other party while cooperativeness is the willingness to take into consideration their needs and interests.